lilyminium/qmtools/README.md

 # qmtools

 qmin: crin2
+qdelall: delete Raijin jobs by name/status/queue/whatever.
+pysub: submit jobs from input files.
+Written to be very easy to link to qmin, which I will do at some point.
+retrieve: retrieve output from Raijin.
+Will potentially make a daemon for this.
+binlink: Got tired of manually simlinking everything, so binlink stuff for easy usage.

 qmin --help gives you all the command line options.
 Bulk create jobs without interactivity (which can still be turned on if needed). --show is a good way to check your job files without looking for them.